-Learning from professional guitarists is much easier, entertaining, and rewarding.
-And, in the digital age, there’s no better way to do this than by going online and finding the best lessons and courses in this niche.
+In the digital age, there’s no better way to learn the guitar than by going online and finding the best lessons and courses in this niche.

 Guitar Tricks - Overview